NickKipshidze/web-snippets/README.md

 # web-snippets
 Web related code snippets.

-Mini projects and experimentation with different JS/CSS frameworks.
+Mini projects, experimentation with different JS/CSS frameworks and also some front-end mentor projects.